39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (a) The Constitution is written

-(c) People have the right to choose and change their governments
+(c) People have the right to elect and change governments

 (d) There are Directive Principles of State Policy